nanlei2000/longest-idiom-chain/README.md

 go run findchain/findchain.go
 ```

-In this [page](http://www.jielongdaquan.com/phrase/chengyujielong.aspx?pageIndex=1), it declared he found longest idiom chain.
-It's length is `9210`, and start with `文武双全`.While i had found a chain with this leading idiom have `9320` long!
+In this [page](http://www.jielongdaquan.com/phrase/chengyujielong.aspx?pageIndex=1), it declared he found the longest idiom chain.
+It's length is `9210`, and start with `文武双全`.While i had found a chain with this leading idiom have length of `9321`!